elbarry42/Born2beroot/README.md

-*This project has been created as part of the 42 curriculum by elbarry.*
+*This project has been created as part of the 42 curriculum by elbarry42.*

 # Born2beRoot – Building a Secure Linux Server from Scratch 🐧🔐